stronnag/mwptools/docs/manual/docs/mwp-miscellaneous-tools.md

 ## cliterm

-`cliterm` is a simple terminal program for interacting with the INAV CLI.
+`cliterm` is a terminal program for interacting with the INAV CLI.
 Unlike alternative tools (`picocom`, `minicom` etc.), it will auto-detect the FC serial device, uses 115200 as the baud rate and, by default, automatically enters the CLI.

 		$ cliterm --help
 		Usage: